tudborg/notes.typ/notes.typ

   // and state updates need to output content.
   display: note_default_display_fn,
   // The state group to track notes in.
-  // A group acts independant (both counter and set of notes)
+  // A group acts independent (both counter and set of notes)
   // from other groups.
   group: note_default_group
 ) = {